JIB-2303-WorkplaceSimulation/FrontEnd/README.md

 A web-based 3D Simulator designed to help workplaces more efficiently manage their employees and resources.

+# Installation Guide

+Refer to the "Getting Started with Create React App" below for more details.
+A very brief installation guide is provided here.

+## Downloading Node.js and npm

+- Go to [this link](https://nodejs.org/en/download) to download Node.js and npm in order to run our program on your own device.

+## Install Package Dependencies

+- Run `npm install` on the project directory to install necessary package dependencies for this project.
+Package dependencies are stored in the "package.json" and "package-lock.json" files in the directory.

+## Run the Application

+- Run `npm start` to start the application.
+Open your browser and go to [http://localhost:3000](http://localhost:3000) to view the application.

+## Update Package Dependencies

+- Run `npm outdated` to view outdated packages.
+- Run `npm update` to update them.

 # Release Notes
+## Version 0.5.0

+### Features

+- Workers are now clickable when the simulation is paused
+- After moving furniture items, users can click the save button to attempt to save it
+- The save button saves the new positions of the furniture items if no overlap is detected, otherwise a popup will appear indicating failure

+### Bug Fixes

+- Worker movement is bounded by the room boundary
+- Furniture movement is bounded by the room boundary, and the new positions cannot be saved if there is overlap
+- API calls are changed to retrieve and update data from/to new directus slug

+### Known Issues

+- New furniture items and new workers have to be added manually via directus, not from the application UI

 ## Version 0.4.0

 ### Features